Five ways to winter-proof your property

 While you're outside, check for trip hazards.
 Common problem areas are driveways, garden paths, patios and decking.
 During the colder months, it’s not very easy to spot loose paving slabs or slippery decking that may cause a tumble, which is then worsened by a covering of ice or snow.

 4. Check the central heating

-Turning to inside your home, around October many people turn their central heating back on.
+Around October many people turn their central heating back on.
 However, if your boiler is a little older and hasn’t been used much all summer, the sudden pressure on the system to heat radiators regularly can create issues, resulting in failure.

 5. Insulate water pipes

-You can avoid this scenario by making sure that any water supply pipes around your property exposed either to exterior walls or unheated spaces are insulated.
+You can avoid this by making sure that any water supply pipes around your property exposed either to exterior walls or unheated spaces are insulated.
 Well-insulated pipes can make your home more energy-efficient, potentially saving money on your bills, as well as reducing the risk of any water-related dramas.